CristaLCorp/minikube/README.md

 ### Addons
 To make our life easier we are going to install 3 addons :
-* ingress : Minikube [Ingress](## "In Kubernetes, an Ingress is a resource that manages external access to services, typically HTTP/HTTPS routes.
+* **ingress** : Minikube [Ingress](## "In Kubernetes, an Ingress is a resource that manages external access to services, typically HTTP/HTTPS routes.
 It allows you to: Route traffic based on hostnames (e.g., app.local), Use path-based routing (e.g., /api, /dashboard), Terminate TLS (HTTPS)") Controller
-* metrics-server :
+* **metrics-server** : A lightweight, resource-efficient service that gathers resource usage metrics (CPU, memory) from each node and pod, and exposes them through the Kubernetes API.
+Deploy [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server) into the local cluser.
-* dashboard :
+* **dashboard** : The [Kubernetes Dashboard](## Provides a convenient graphical interface to inspect cluster resources (pods, deployments, services, etc.), view logs and events, scale deployments, edit YAML manifests directly in the browser, apply changes, restart pods, etc.), a web-based UI for managing and visualizing the cluster.